shaleen-wonder-ent/user-guides/HSM_Implementation_Explained.md

 ---

-> *"We're setting up a dedicated, tamper-proof hardware vault in Azure that Contoso owns and controls.
+> *"We're setting up a dedicated, FIPS 140-3 Level 3 validated, tamper-proof hardware vault in Azure that Contoso owns and controls.
 Microsoft provides and maintains the hardware, but can never see the keys inside — not even their own operators.
 Contoso's databases, VM disks, and storage will be encrypted with keys from this vault.
-The vault is replicated across Chennai and Pune so if one region goes down, everything keeps running.
+The vault is replicated across Chennai and Pune so if one region goes down, everything keeps running — automatically, behind a single FQDN, with no customer-managed traffic routing.
 It costs about $4,600/month — 34% less than the old approach — and meets PCI-DSS 4.0 requirements out of the box."*